klaufir216/edsync/README.md

 * 256-bit SHA3 file hashes

+* Minimal dependencies: The Windows build needs system dlls only; uses WinHTTP for connection.
+On Linux the only dependencies are `libcurl` and `openssl`.

 * Stores files in a catalog where each line contains a filename and a SHA3 hash.
 Catalog files are compatible with Total Commander: hitting `enter` on a `.sha3` catalog file checks the hashes.

 * All-or-nothing update: no partial update is applied.
 Files first written with a post-fix `.edsync-pending`